Outrage as hospitals test pregnant moms for drugs near low-income neighborhoods

 If a mother fails the pot test, the results are sent to child-protection services.
 In one case, a Bronx mother smoked a joint at a party during her pregnancy and failed.
 The Administration for Child Services ordered her to ‘Mommy Probation’ until they agency dropped the case earlier this year.

-Hospitals that do random drug testing say their first priority is the child’s health, if you ask Doctor Spring.
+Hospitals that do random drug testing say their first priority is the child’s health.
 An argument Paltrow does not support.
 She says scientists believe marijuana poses less risk to the fetus than alcohol or cigarettes.
 Yet turning over results to the government can destroy a family.

 “Low income families expect privacy.
 Yet, they have less of a guarantee than job applicants do,” said Paltrow.